amandapouget/gilded_rose_kata_with_code_smell_refactors/README.md

+# Forked Readme

+This is a solution inspired by Sandi Metz' talk "All the Little Things".
+It uses the classic (Code Smell list)[https://sourcemaking.com/refactoring/smells] to refactor the Gilded Rose Kata.
+The steps used here are not exactly the same as Sandi's talk but the gist is.

+Repo forked from Jim Weirich, who set up the Kata.

+Here is his original Readme:

-# The Gilded Rose Code Kata
+## The Gilded Rose Code Kata

 This is a Ruby version of the Gilded Rose Kata, found [here](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).